GoldGameCoin/GOLD/README - copia.md

 ## PR workflow

 To simplify the process of drafting, reviewing and merging pull requests, we use a GitHub Project board.
-This Kanban board makes easier for people to see and participate to the pull request workflow: [monero-site: PR workflow](https://github.com/orgs/monero-project/projects/1).
+This Kanban board makes easier for people to see and participate to the pull request workflow: [goldgamecoin-site: PR workflow](https://github.com/orgs/goldgamecoin-project/projects/1).

 ## Translation
 In this section you'll find the info you need to translate a page and add a new translation, but keep in mind that Monero has a [Localization Workgroup](https://github.com/monero-ecosystem/monero-translations) who coordinate and give support to translators-volunteers.
 For live support/request of information, come chat on `#monero-translations` on Matrix or IRC (Libera.chat)
-The entire website, except for the Moneropedia entries, is translatable on Weblate, an easy to use localization platform that provide contributors with a user friendly interface: [translate.getmonero.org](https://translate.getmonero.org).
-Before translating, please read [the guide for translators](https://github.com/monero-ecosystem/monero-translations/blob/master/weblate.md), which contains all the info and workflows you need to know before starting.
+The entire website, except for the Moneropedia entries, is translatable on Weblate, an easy to use localization platform that provide contributors with a user friendly interface: [translate.goldgamecoin.com](https://translate.getmonero.org).
+Before translating, please read [the guide for translators](https://github.com/gold-ecosystem/gold-translations/blob/master/weblate.md), which contains all the info and workflows you need to know before starting.

 Translators are required to have: